 Assign permissions to the role

 Add additional permissions to the role to allow specific AWS operations.
-These permissions should be based on your workflow requirements.
-For example, accessing ECR, and S3.
+These permissions should be based on your workflow requirements, for example, if you need to access Amazon Elastic Container Registry (ECR) or Simple Storage Service (S3).

 CloudBees strongly recommends that you avoid granting broad or unnecessary permissions, particularly administrative access, to your environments.
 In the event of a security breach, having limited permissions can help mitigate potential damage and demonstrate that appropriate security measures were advised. |

-An Example of OIDC JWT token claims is below:
+An example of OIDC JWT token claims accepted by CloudBees follows: